 Step 5: Repeat for the Middle Board

 The middle piece can be eye balled for where the middle is, just be sure it lines up with the other two and is level.

 Step 6: Mount the Pegboard to the Frame Boards

-If you have a large pegboard, you may need an extra hand for this step.
+If you have a large pegboard sheet that spans the entirety of your wall, you may need an extra hand for this step.
 Lift your pegboard into place, remembering to center the board along the frame boards that are shorter than the pegboard.
-You also want to watch for where on the frame boards your pegboard holes line up.
-You’ll want them to be relatively centered on the boards for the most secure hold.
-Secure your pegboard by pre-drilling into the wood frames and then securing with wood screws to boards.
+You also want to watch where your pegboard holes line up on the frame boards.
+For the most secure hold, you’ll want them to be relatively centered on the boards.
+You can secure your pegboard by pre-drilling it into the wood frames and then securing it with wood screws to the boards.

 Step 7: Customize Your Pegboard With Accessories and Tools!

 Hang your pegboard accessories and storage compartments, organizing your tools and materials as you go.
 Not a fan of how it’s turning out?
 Simply unhook each compartment and move them to a new location on the pegboard.
 That’s the beauty of pegboard organization!